 Underinsurance is one of the leading issues most American homeowners face.
-Sixty-four percent of American homeowners are underinsured according to CoreLogic, a leading property data provider in the USA.
+According to CoreLogic, a leading property data provider in the USA, Sixty-four percent of American homeowners are underinsured.
 Why is underinsurance a big deal for homeowners?
-Insufficient coverage puts homeowners at risk of serious financial loss in case their home gets destroyed.
-As a homeowner, you have the responsibility to know how to insure your home properly.
-A guide to full replacement coverage will help thousands of homeowners on how to properly insure their homes.
+Insufficient coverage puts homeowners at risk of severe financial loss if their home is destroyed.
+Besides, as a homeowner, you must know how to insure your home correctly.
+Moreover, a complete replacement home insurance coverage guide will help thousands of homeowners properly insure their homes.

-An adequate home coverage provides enough financial support to rebuild homes in case it gets destroyed.
+Adequate home coverage provides enough financial support to rebuild homes if destroyed.
 An adequate homeowners insurance policy must have the following coverages:

 - Dwelling Coverage

 Dwelling coverage protects your home structures and other stand-alone structures from damage.
 Your homeowner’s insurance must help you repair or replace your home structures in case it gets damaged or destroyed by any covered hazards.
-Most homeowners prefer the ho-3 policy as it provides standard home protection.
-HO-3 policy replaces damaged exterior home structures at their replacement cost.
-The ho-3 policy has an open peril policy for dwelling coverage except for excluded hazards stated in the policy.
+In addition, most homeowners prefer the ho-3 policy as it provides standard home protection.
+Furthermore, the HO-3 policy replaces damaged exterior home structures at their replacement cost.
+Moreover, the ho-3 policy has an open peril policy for dwelling coverage except for excluded hazards stated in the policy.